 A Few Recipe Notes on DIY Makeup Remover:

-Many of you are well versed in DIY Skin Care and will note that A.) oil and water don’t mix and B.) witch hazel and Castile soap are water based ingredients so a preservative is necessary.
+Many of you are well versed in DIY beauty products and will note that A.) oil and water don’t mix and B.) witch hazel and Castile soap are water based ingredients so a preservative is necessary.

 Yes, oil and water don’t mix so this is one of those DIYs you’ll need to shake each time you use.

 And yes, making this recipe in a large batch or not using it within 2 weeks will cause you bacteria issues.

 Since this is such an easy to make recipe, I make small amounts and make sure I use it quickly.
 I like to store it in my skin care fridge for extra freshness as well.
 I have also added a bit of vitamin E to my recipe to prolong shelf life.